Cluster of Three Holiday Cottages

 What are the unique benefits of the property?

 Glossa sits on a hillside looking over the sea towards Skiathos, and down to the delightful little harbour of Loutraki where Harbourside Apartments are.
 Luckily the narrow streets were made for donkey traffic; they are bordered on both sides by traditional buildings, and so there is no prospect of the village ever becoming a standard tourist haven as cars in most of the village simply cannot be accommodated.
 Connecting the few streets are steps, some of them long and steep.
-Our three properties are at the end of the village with no road going past, and so no passing traffic noises.
+Our two properties are at the end of the village with no road going past, and so no passing traffic noises.
 In the evening it is very peaceful, and all you will hear is the 'bloop-bloop' of the Scops Owl, although you may be awoken in the morning by the crowing of our neighbour's cockerels!

 Send an enquiry to the owner for booking or further information